 This past winter, many coast live oaks (Quercus agrifolia) throughout the East Bay appeared largely bare.
 Their condition caused many homeowners and land managers to wonder if the trees they care for will survive and what they can do to sustain them.

-The pathogen, first detected in the Bay Area in the mid-1990s, is now widespread and common in much of the East Bay (see SOD MAP); millions of oaks and tanoaks (Notholithocarpus densiflorus) have been killed.
-The most recent wave started in 2016–2017, when California received record rainfall; trees became infected at that time, then in 2020 into 2021, stressed by recent drought conditions, many died across the East Bay hills.
+The pathogen, first detected in the Bay Area in the mid-1990s, is now widespread and common in much of the East Bay (scroll to the latest SOD Blitz survey results and map on the SOD Blitz Project page); millions of oaks and tanoaks (Notholithocarpus densiflorus) have been killed.
+The most recent wave started in 2016–2017, when California received record rainfall.
+Trees became infected at that time, then in 2020 into 2021, stressed by recent drought conditions, many died across the East Bay hills.
 Sudden oak death is a wilt disease; trees die when their compromised vascular systems can no longer supply the water needed for physiological function.
 During drought, while previously infected trees may die in larger numbers, new infection and pathogen spread are limited.

 Determining the cause of death or poor health in coast live oaks can be difficult.
-Trees killed by sudden oak death infection often retain their leaves: the entire crown appears to turn brown rapidly (See Figures 2 and 3) with bleeding or oozing on the trunk.
-However, infection doesn’t always follow this pattern: some trees will lose their leaves slowly, for as long as a decade post-infection, causing the trees to gradually decline, then die.
+Trees killed by sudden oak death infection often retain their leaves: the entire crown appears to turn brown rapidly (see the two following photos) with bleeding or oozing on the trunk.
+However, infection doesn’t always follow this pattern.
+Some trees will lose their leaves slowly, for as long as a decade post-infection, causing the trees to gradually decline, then die.
 Other individuals are naturally resistant and will recover.

-More information on growing and caring for coast live oaks is at Calscape; growth habits and other information is available from the Forest Service, Fire Effects Information System.
-For more information on sudden oak death, see suddenoakdeath.org, including a homeowners guide.
+More information on growing and caring for coast live oaks is at Calscape; growth habits and other information is available from the U.S. Forest Service Fire Effects Information System.
+For more information on sudden oak death, see suddenoakdeath.org, including a homeowner’s guide.

-— Susan Frankel, plant pathologist, US Forest Service, Pacific Southwest Research Station, Albany, and East Bay Chapter member
+— Susan Frankel, plant pathologist, U.S. Forest Service, Pacific Southwest Research Station, Albany, and CNPS East Bay Chapter member